sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Show CLIs
     * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
     * Extend the modular chassis CLI 'show chassis modules status" to display the detailed DPU states.
 (See CLIs section)
     * The data for the CLIs come either from the DBs or through the platform APIs.
-Example: The reboot-cause history and the DPU_STATE are stored in the ChassisStateDB directly using a redis call and the CLIs access them from the DB.
-It is upt to the platform implementation on how do they fetch the DPU inventory and health data and store them on the host.
+Example: The DPU_STATE data are stored in the ChassisStateDB directly using a redis call and the CLIs access them from the DB.
+It is upto to the platform implementation on how do they fetch the DPU inventory and health data and store them on the host.
 For the sake of consistency and efficiency we recommend using the redis call and storing them in the chassisStateDB on the host.

 ### 2.3.
 Detect and Debug
 * Health